CommerceBlock (CBT) Hits Market Cap of $2.67 Million

-CommerceBlock (CURRENCY:CBT) traded down 47.5% against the dollar during the 1-day period ending at 23:00 PM E.T. on July 23rd.
-One CommerceBlock coin can currently be purchased for $0.0153 or 0.00000064 BTC on major exchanges.
+CommerceBlock (CURRENCY:CBT) traded 47.5% lower against the dollar during the 24-hour period ending at 8:00 AM ET on July 28th.
+CommerceBlock has a total market cap of $2.67 million and $3,043.00 worth of CommerceBlock was traded on exchanges in the last day.
 During the last week, CommerceBlock has traded up 124.2% against the dollar.
-CommerceBlock has a market cap of $2.67 million and approximately $3,043.00 worth of CommerceBlock was traded on exchanges in the last 24 hours.
+One CommerceBlock coin can now be bought for approximately $0.0153 or 0.00000064 BTC on major cryptocurrency exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.